 We can only make awards to projects that have been submitted to us through the online application process.
 This means that we cannot accept, or read, application materials submitted by any means other than the online application portal.

-This fund is now open and closes at 11am on Tuesday 19 November 2024.
+This fund closed at 11am on Tuesday 19 November 2024.
 We cannot consider any applications after this time.
+The next round of applications is scheduled for autumn 2025.

 Contents